Diptonil/devops-engineering/Message Queues & Pub-Sub/README.md

-# Message Queues
+# Message Queues & Pub-Subs

-A message queue provides a lightweight buffer which temporarily stores messages, and endpoints that allow clients to connect to the queue in order to send and receive messages.
+- A *message queue* provides a lightweight buffer which temporarily stores messages, and endpoints that allow clients to connect to the queue in order to send and receive messages.
 The messages are usually small, and can be things like requests, replies, error messages, or just plain information.
 It can have the potential to greatly relieve a server from being overburdened and promote the principle of separation of concerns in system design.
+- A *pub-sub system*

 ## Without Message Queues